JJimmyFlynn/craft-infra-ec2/README.md

 All instances are deployed within private subnets and utilize VPC enpoints for communication with necessary AWS services.

 The instances are deployed in an auto-sacling group which uses a tracking policy to monitor the average CPU utilization and manage the number of instances.
-A clound init sctipt fetches the latest application release artifact from an S3 bucket on instance creation and grabs the environment variables nesessary to run the application from SSM Parameter Store.
+A clound init script fetches the latest application release artifact from an S3 bucket on instance creation and grabs the environment variables necessary to run the application from SSM Parameter Store.

 ### Security Groups